 USAMV - University of Agricultural Sciences and Veterinary Medicine Cluj-Napoca

-More than 50% of university budget is represented by National and International Research programs.
-Advanced research centers: Institute of Life Sciences, Biodiversity Research center, Research Platform for Biotechnology, 42 research centers and laboratories for consulting and services.
+More than 50% of the university budget is represented by National and International Research programs.
+Advanced research centres: Institute of Life Sciences, Biodiversity Research Centre, Research Platform for Biotechnology, 42 research centres and laboratories for consulting and services.
 The university was awarded by the Ministry of Education, Research and Youth, in 2007, for being the best Romanian research university, running 321 projects with only 268 staff and getting more than half of its budget from research and innovation activities.

 USAMV - University of Agricultural Sciences and Veterinary Medicine Bucuresti

 The University of Agronomic Sciences and Veterinary Medicine in Bucharest (UASVMB) is one of the oldest education institutions in Romania.
 It was established upon the initiative of the Prince of Walachia, Barbu Dimitrie Stirbei, who, in 1852, decided to establish “The Agricultural Institute in Pantelimon”.
 Nowadays, The University of Agronomic Sciences and Veterinary Medicine in Bucharest is a modern education institution with all higher education forms, ranging from BSc to MSc and PhD studies.